Keith1039/Pygame-RPG/README.md

 ## classes relating to the Knight

 # Knight
-Has the Kstatus class which indicates the status of the knight object for use in the game for example if status is not normal, movement cannot be performed by the knight.
+Has the status variable which indicates the status of the knight object for use in the game for example if status is not normal, movement cannot be performed by the knight.
 This is helpful for when the player really shouldn't be moving like if their in a fight, reading dialogue or just dead.